 Grocery Stores & Food Delivery

-- Each week, local farmers will deliver over 2,000 pounds of fresh produce (fruits and vegetables) to support families in need during the coronavirus crisis.
+- Each week, local farmers deliver over 4,000 pounds of fresh, organic produce (fruits and vegetables) to support families in need during the coronavirus crisis.

 - If you have any general questions during COVID-19, call 211 or email firstname.lastname@example.org.